-,, nsactions, or positions you hold (volunteer or e could create a conflict of interest, now or in the your personal interests, financial or otherwise:
+Please describe below any relationships, transactions, or positions you hold (volunteer or otherwise), or circumstances that you believe could create a conflict of interest, now or in the future, between your duties to the Board and your personal interests, financial or otherwise:

-I have no conflict of interests to re eport.
+\\\\\ I have no conflict of interests to report.

-I have the following conflict of interests, or po otential conflicts of interests, to report:
+I have the following conflict of interests, or potential conflicts of interests, to report:

-1

-2

-3

-to disclose a conflict of interests, or appearar f the Board and I understand that it is my obligation nce of a conflict, to the the Board when a conflict, for transactions in which I have a conflict, I will g the conflict.
+I have reviewed Conflict of Interests Policy of the Board and I understand that it is my obligation to disclose a conflict of interests, or appearance of a conflict, to the the Board when a conflict, or appearance of a conflict, arises, and that for transactions in which I have a conflict, I will abstain from any vote on the matter involving the conflict.

-Signature: Date: